Deshastha Brahmin: Ceremonies and rituals

 While arranging a marriage, gana, gotra, pravara, devak are all kept in mind.
 Horoscopes are matched.
 The marriage ceremony is described as follows: "The groom, along with the bride's party goes to the bride's house.
 A ritual named Akshat is performed in which people around the groom and bride throw haldi (turmeric) and sindur (vermilion) coloured rice grains on the couple.
 After the Kanyadan ceremony, there is an exchange of garlands between the bride and the groom.
 Then, the groom ties the Mangalsutra around the neck of the bride.
 This is followed by granthibandhan in which the end of the bride's sari is tied to the end of the groom's dhoti, and a feast is arranged at the groom's place."

 A Deshasthas marriage ceremony includes many elements of a traditional Marathi Hindu wedding ceremony.
 It consists of seemant poojan on the wedding eve.
 The dharmic wedding includes the antarpat ceremony followed by the vedic ceremony which involves the bridegroom and the bride walking around the sacred fire seven times to complete the marriage.
 Modern urban wedding ceremonies conclude with an evening reception.
 A Deshastha woman becomes part of her husband's family after marriage and adopts the gotra as well as the traditions of her husband's family.

 After weddings and also after thread ceremonies, Deshastha families arrange a traditional religious singing performance by a Gondhal group.

 Deshastha Brahmins dispose their dead by cremation.
 The dead person's son carries the corpse to the cremation ground atop a bier.
-The eldest son lights the fire to the corpse at the head for males and at the feet for females.
-The ashes are gathered in an earthen pitcher and immersed in a river on the third day after the death.
+The eldest son lights the fire to the funeral pyre at the head for males and at the feet for females.
+The ashes are gathered in an earthen pitcher and scattered in a river on the third day after the death.
 This is a 13-day ritual with the pinda being offered to the dead soul on the 11th and a Śrāddha ceremony followed by a funeral feast on the 13th.
 Cremation is performed according to vedic rites, usually within a day of the individual's death.
 Like all other Hindus, the preference is for the ashes to be immersed in the Ganges river or Godavari River. Śrāddha becomes an annual ritual in which all forefathers of the family who have passed on are remembered.
 These rituals are expected to be performed only by male descendants, preferably the eldest son of the deceased.